6hislain/6hislain/README.md

 ## 2. Laravel
 I started using PHP while working with WordPress and other CMSs.
 Later on, a friend introduced me to Laravel.
 My takeaway on Laravel:

+- Extensive community support & documentation
 - Preinstalled tools (ORM, templating engine, SASS, Vue.js)
-- Extensive community support & documentation
 - Rigid project structure

 ## 3. CodeIgniter
-I started using CodeIgniter as I was looking for a lightweight & fast alternative to Laravel, with fewer configurations and quick project setup.
+I came across CodeIgniter while looking for a lightweight & fast alternative to Laravel, with fewer configurations and quick project setup.
 Nonetheless, It shares a lot of similarities with Laravel in terms of route definition, controllers, and views.